 The University of Massachusetts, Amherst, looking to reduce its carbon emissions and facing volatile electricity rates, turned to onsite solar to meet its objectives.
-Sol Systems won the RFP bid in a partnership a local developer partner to build the array.
+Sol Systems won the RFP bid in a partnership with a local developer partner to build the array.
 Sol customized a competitive PPA using its deep knowledge of solar markets and policy, and proposed a demanding schedule with a plan to deliver.
 Sol’s in-house engineering team also provided a sound technical design for the project.

 Because of their tax-exempt status and interconnection agreements, the University cannot export power to the New England Power Pool (NEPOOL) grid.
 Sol Systems structured and implemented a curtailment scheme to prevent export and maintain a safe electrical infrastructure.
-The 5.3MW portfolio (spanning 2 parking lot canopies and 5 rooftop systems) will reduce emissions by 31,456 metric tons of MTCo2e over its 20 year life.
+The 5.3MW portfolio (spanning 2 parking lot canopies and 5 rooftop systems) will reduce emissions by 31,456 metric tons of MTCo2e over its 20-year life.